To watch and listen to a video presentation of this article, click on this link: Yes I am Disabled, but Don’t Count Me Out Video Presentation

 When she asked me if I was working, I told her that I was still disabled and receiving assistance.
 When I said that I was not working, I got the feeling from her that being disabled, receiving assistance and not being able to work in traditional settings made me less of a person.

 A feeling of what I was accomplishing with my life was trite and insignificant.
 A feeling of minimization and marginalization.
 A feeling of “that’s nice” after sharing with her what I have been doing and am doing through Second Chance to Live.

-Although I realized that I did not have to own or take any of those feelings personally, I realized that I needed to remind myself that, “Yes I am disabled, but Don’t Count me Out”.
-Although I realized that I did not have to own or take those feelings personally, I realized that I needed to remind myself to run my own race, to stay committed to using my gifts, talents and abilities in ways that work for me and to not lose sight of my mission and vision.
+Although I realized that I did not have to own or take those feelings personally, I realized that I needed to remind myself to run my own race.
+I needed to remind myself to stay committed to using my gifts, talents and abilities in ways that work for me.

-Some Quotes to Inspire
+Some Quotes that Inspire

 “I was told over and over again that I would never be successful, that I was not going to be competitive and the technique was simply not going to work.
 All I could do is shrug my shoulders and say, ‘we’ll just have to see.”
 Dick Fosbury (Olympic Gold Medalist.
 Inventer of the “Fosbury Flop” High Jump Technique)

 “A hero is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles.”
 Christopher Reeve

 “I am only one, but still I am one.
 I cannot do everything, but still, I can do something; and because I cannot do everything, I will not refuse to do something that I can do.”
 Helen Keller